wolfSSL/wolfBoot/docs/compile.md

 ### Enable debug symbols

 To debug the bootloader, simply compile with `DEBUG=1`.
-The size of the bootloade will increase consistently, so ensure that you have enough space at the beginning of the flash before `WOLFBOOT_PARTITION_BOOT_ADDRESS`.
+The size of the bootloader will increase consistently, so ensure that you have enough space at the beginning of the flash before `WOLFBOOT_PARTITION_BOOT_ADDRESS`.